P79N6A/server/README.txt

-NEXT as an alternative to our daemon, how about lamprey from https://github.com/ruby-rdf/rdf-ldp - a custom Repository that hides our indexing/caching perhaps? our own daemon might stay. one goal has been to be as "suckless" as possible, with minimal abstraction-bloat. but as the RDF team has added that abstraction and at least thought about non-RDF in the LDP spec we should give them a try. actually are but this "works" and there are various things i definitely dont want lke 4 different kinds of LDP "containers" - POSIX with just dirs and files was a lot less byzantine than that
+NEXT as an alternative to our daemon, how about lamprey from https://github.com/ruby-rdf/rdf-ldp - a custom Repository that hides our indexing/caching perhaps? our own daemon might stay. one goal has been to be as "suckless" as possible, with minimal abstraction-bloat. but as the RDF team has added that abstraction and at least thought about non-RDF in the LDP spec we should give them a try. actually are but this "works" and there are various things i definitely dont want 4 different kinds of LDP "containers", POSIX had dirs and files, that ought to be enough

 REQUISITES (distro-specific names, yay. any platform that runs Ruby should work) Debian http://www.debian.org/